Asymptotics of randomly weighted sums without moment conditions of random weights: Introduction

-Note that the UTAI structure covers the TAI structure, and the relationship is proper, see Example \ref{exam401} below.
-As was pointed out in existing references, the UTAI structure is quite wide-ranged one (see, e.g., Proposition \ref{pron102} below), and thus possesses relatively limited properties, {among which the basic properties of UTAI structure are listed as follows.
+Obviously, the UTAI structure includes the TAI one, and is included by the QUTAI one.
+And the inclusion relationships are strict, see Example \ref{exam401} below, and Proposition 4.3 of Cheng \cite{C2014}.
+As was noted in the literature, the class of UTAI r.v.s is fairly wide (see, e.g., Proposition \ref{pron102} below), but it has rather limited structural properties.
+Some basic properties of UTAI structure are summarized below.

-For a r.v $\xi$, we write $\xi^+=\xi\textbf{1}_{\{\xi\ge0\}}$ and $\xi^-=-\xi\textbf{1}_{\{\xi<0\}}$.}
+For a r.v $\xi$, we write $\xi^+=\xi\textbf{1}_{\{\xi\ge0\}}$ and $\xi^-=-\xi\textbf{1}_{\{\xi<0\}}$.